DDrew73/491h/labs/lab2/lab2.md

 4. You can also copy and paste more than one line of code at a time into your REPL interface for testing.
 We are going to use the `digitalio` module built into Circuitpython to toggle our LED.
 What do you need to do before you'll be able to use `digitalio`?

 5. Let's turn the red LED on.
-Copy the code below into your REPL interface:
+Copy the code below into your REPL interface.
+For those of you familiar with traditional Arduino programming, this is logically equivallent to declaring a pinMode.
     ```python
     led_red = digitalio.DigitalInOut(board.LED_R)
     led_red.direction = digitalio.Direction.OUTPUT